 It's that time of year again folks.
-You may be heading out the door early in the morning this week, and notice a big temperature swing from a day or days before.
-We're likely to hang out in the upper 70s and maybe returning to the 80s on Saturday, but we'll see lows right back in the 40s next week, so seeing that your low tire pressure light on your dashboard is common.
+You may be heading out the door early in the morning this week, especially today and Monday morning, and notice a big temperature swing from a day or days before.
+We were just in the mid 70s yesterday and we've already dropped into the 50s for Sunday.
+It doesn't stop there, we'll be dropping back down near freezing Monday morning, so seeing that your low tire pressure light on your dashboard is possible.
 Is it a flat tire?
 Probably not.
 Leak?
 Also not the main culprit.
 A lot of the time, weather is to blame for your low tire pressure light coming on when there is a decrease in temperature, but why?

 Tire pressure can decrease about 1 PSI (pounds per square inch) for every 10 degrees the temperature drops.
 It's not due to air leaking out, but instead it's the air inside the tire condensing, taking up less space when it's cold.
 This is temporary, because driving will heat up the tire and increase the tire's pressure.